SAADMAN-N/StudyMatev3/knowledge.md

   - Handle connection errors with retries
   - Keep room names short and simple
   - Monitor WebSocket connection state
+  - Explicitly set WebSocketPolyfill to avoid polyfill issues
+  - Use resyncInterval for better consistency
+  - If one WebSocket server fails, try these in order:
+    1. wss://y-websocket-eu.fly.dev
+    2. wss://ws.yjs.dev
+    3. wss://y-webrtc-signaling-us.herokuapp.com
 - When using Yjs with TipTap:
   - Disable history plugin as it's handled by Yjs
   - Set initial content through editor configuration, not collaboration options